 American Armed Forces Mutual Aid Association (AAFMAA)

 American Armed Forces Mutual Aid Association also offers a broad selection of life insurance policies for active-duty military members, veterans and qualifying spouses.
 Each policy type has multiple plan options depending on the beneficiary, coverage amounts, medical circumstances and even payment structures.
 With AAFMAA, the company offers coverage whether you are training or deployed, and survivor benefits may offer additional support for your spouse or dependent child.

 Life insurance options for veterans

 Veterans may have several different life insurance options when they leave the military:

 Veterans’ Group Life Insurance (VGLI)

-Veterans’ Group Life Insurance (VGLI) is a group life insurance policy purchased by the VA for veterans.
+Veterans’ Group Life Insurance (VGLI) is a group life insurance policy available from the VA for veterans.
 When you leave the military, you have up to one year and 120 days from your discharge to apply for a VGLI policy.
 This covers up to the amount of coverage that you carried with your SGLI policy while you were enlisted and continues as lifetime renewable term coverage.
 Policyholders who held part-time SGLI coverage may be eligible for VGLI coverage if they sustained an injury or disability that disqualifies them from standard premium life insurance rates.

 Service-Disabled Veterans’ Life Insurance (S-DVI)